 Final examination reports from the past 10 years are posted.
-To obtain a report that is older than 10 years, make a request in writing to the Public Information Act Coordinator.
+To obtain a report that is older than 10 years, submit a request through our Public Records Center.
 Copy and labor fees may be charged.

 Look up reports by clicking on the first letter of a company's name below.